 Additionally to the methodological distinction described above, the few existing multivariate BC methods are based on the use of different statistical techniques.
-They may also present differences in terms of assumptions and philosophical features, e.g., deterministic versus stochastic.
+They may also present differences in terms of assumptions and philosophical features, e.g. deterministic versus stochastic.
 Consequently, the quality of the correction outputs can vary largely from one method to another, depending on their characteristics.
-It is hence crucial, in particular for end users, to carefully evaluate the suitability of these multivariate BC methods and identify their advantages and limits, not only between the different categories of methodological approaches but also between the different statistical techniques and assumptions.
-In this study, we present an analysis of four multivariate BC methods and assess their performances in terms of adjustment of dependence structures for temperature and precipitation time series.
-We focus in particular our intercomparison on methods belonging to the marginal/dependence and the all-in-one categories.
-Due to the previously mentioned limitations of the successive conditional approach, no methods belonging to this category are investigated.
+It is hence crucial, in particular for end-users, to carefully evaluate the suitability of these

+- 70 multivariate BC methods, and identify their advantages and limits, not only between the different categories of methodological approaches but also between the different statistical techniques and assumptions.
+In this study, we present an analysis of four multivariate BC methods, and assess their performances in terms of adjustment of dependence structures for temperature and precipitation time series.
+We focus in particular our intercomparison on methods belonging to the "marginal/dependence" and the "all-in-one" categories.
+Due to the previously mentioned limitations of the "successive conditional" approach, no methods - 75 belonging to this category are investigated.
 The selected four MBC methods present differences in terms of conceptual features, statistical techniques used and assumptions.
-In particular, MBCs with different assumptions about nonstationarity are selected, i.e., differing in how they consider the simulated multidimensional changes between present (i.e calibration) and future (i.e., projection) periods in the correction procedure.
-Moreover, in order to assess the potential benefits of using multivariate BC methods relative to univariate ones, one univariate quantile-mapping-based BC method is included in the study as a benchmark.
-It provides a more extensive intercomparison framework in which quality of BC outputs can be assessed and compared by evaluating univariate, inter-variable, spatial and temporal properties, as well as multidimensional changes.
+In particular, MBCs with different assumptions on non-stationarity are selected, i.e. differing on how they consider the simulated multi-dimensional changes between present (i.e. calibration) and future (i.e. projection) periods in the correction procedure.
+Moreover, in order to assess the potential benefits of using multivariate BC methods relatively to univariate ones, one univariate quantile-mapping based BC method is included in the study as a bench- - 80 mark.
+It provides a more extensive intercomparison framework in which quality of BC outputs can be assessed and compared by evaluating univariate, inter-variable, spatial, and temporal properties, as well as multi-dimensional changes.

-In addition, each BC method is applied to correct climate model outputs over France and three subregions according to two distinct reference datasets with different spatial resolutions.
-This permits one to assess the potential influence of the reference spatial resolution on bias correction results and to delineate guidance on relevant good practices for end users concerning this aspect.
+In addition, each BC method is applied to correct climate model outputs over France and three sub-regions according to two distinct reference datasets with different spatial resolutions.
+This permits to assess the potential influence of the reference spatial resolution on bias correction results and to delineate guidance on relevant good practices for end-users concerning this aspect.

-This paper is organized as follows: Sect.
-2 describes the model and reference data used, and Sect.
-3 presents the BC methods intercompared.
-Then, Sect.
-4 presents the experimental setup used in this study, while Sect.
-5 displays the results of the intercomparison.
-Finally, our findings are summarized, discussions are given and perspectives for future research are proposed in Sect.
-6.
+This paper is organised as follows: Section 2 describes the model and reference data used and Section 3 presents the BC methods intercompared.
+Then, Section 4 presents the experimental set-up used in this study, while Section 5 displays the results of the intercomparison.
+Finally, our findings are summarised, discussions are given and perspectives for future research are proposed in Section 6.